digitalrebar/provision/doc/install.rst

 If your SSL certificate is not valid, then follow the :ref:`rs_gen_cert` steps.

 .. note:: On Darwin, you may have to add a route for broadcast addresses to work.
 This can be done with the following comand.
 The 192.168.100.1 is the IP address of the interface that you want to send messages through.
+The install script will make suggestions for you.

   ::